 - implement, review and test risk control measures under regs 405, 406, and 423

 - establish and implement a safety management system

 The operator must review the role of employees if there is any change of circumstances, including a mine modification, that would require additional or different knowledge or skills on the part of employees.

-Further sections in this subdivision set out the duties of the operator of a prescribed mine with respect to:
+Further sections in this subdivision (425 - 438) set out in some detail the duties of the operator of a prescribed mine with respect to:

 - shafts and winding

 - emergency exit additional to the exit normally used

 - working environment - ensuring that the air is maintained at a safe level (safe oxygen level and ensuring it does not contain a harmful level of contaminant or impurity) where persons may work or may travel, the atmosphere so as to prevent thermal stress, the moisture so as to enable work to be performed safely, and adequate lighting

 - ventilation system and monitoring, testing and recording of it